podocarp/riceDumpling/README.md

   - [nerd font](https://github.com/ryanoasis/nerd-fonts)
   - Adobe Source (CN output)
 # Usage
-Just clone it anywhere, then run `./setup.sh`.
+`./setup.sh`.
 This script makes all your configs a symlink of whatever files are in here, so it *will wipe your current configs*.
-Otherwise you can just take a peep through and copy whatever you like.
-It's not a foolproof script yet, for example vim will throw a bunch of errors because it doesn't get Vundle for you
+Yea I use it to quickly set it up on new installs but you probably don't want it.

 # Keybinds
 Here are some extra stuff I added.
-Most of the other keybinds are default (I think), such as those in i3.
+Most of the other keybinds are default unless stated otherwise.

 ## General
 | Key combo | Function |